Jeff's Favorite Jazz Music

 - Kazumi Watanabe: Mobo Club [YouTube, this is only the first track, which is the 4th best track on the album, ] [Amazon]

 I don't remember what ever made me buy my first Kazumi Watanabe album, which I believe was this one, but jeez this is terrific music.
 I must admit I don't understand how music like this was ever conceived, but I'm sure glad it was and that I happened upon it.
 This is an earlier album than 'Mobo Splash'; the music is more raw and less refined, and more interesting, but that one YouTube sample is the only one I could find.
-If anybody wants a sample of this album, please email me.
+If anybody wants a sample of this album, please send me an email.

 - Kazumi Watanabe: The Spice of Life [YouTube1 YouTube2 YouTube3 YouTube4 YouTube5] [Amazon]

 Once again, the Youtube samples are for a different performance of some of the songs on the album.
-If you want a sample of this superb album, please email me.
+If you want a sample of this superb album, please send me an email.

 - Weather Report: Heavy Weather [YouTube] [Amazon]